zimscape/docs/docs/architecture/containers.md

 to expose more than one port.
 - Each container has a private hostname accessible only by applications deployed in the same project.
 This is convenient and faster when app to app communication doesn't require going over the internet e.g. a java application communicating with a mysql instance.
+For services running in that container the private hostname can be used interchangeably with localhost.